Wisconsin

 • Administer state testing to voucher recipients in third, fourth, eighth, ninth, 10th and 11th grade

-• Must provide 1,050 hours of direct pupil instruction in grades 1–6 and 1,137 hours of direct pupil instruction in grades 7–12
+• Must provide at least 1,050 hours of direct pupil instruction in grades 1-6 and at least 1,137 hours of direct pupil instruction in grades 7–12

 • Must provide the state with information about the academic program at the participating school and student test score data